techmeetnotes/notes/kartik/index.md

   without needing any additional tools to browse source code, browse graphical debug logs of the program, etc.
 * The ability to [modify such apps without restarting them](https://spectra.video/w/wkDB5fsjBNBbsqKXGhGzwT).

+The goal isn't just research prototypes but software intended to be used all the time.
+So far the first project (the text editor) seems robust enough to meet that bar.
+It is missing features, but the features it does have seem reliable.